-Thom Jayne is University Foundation Professor of Agricultural, Food, and Resource Economics at Michigan State University.
+Thom Jayne is University Foundation Professor emeritus of Agricultural, Food, and Resource Economics at Michigan State University.
 He is a Fellow of the Agricultural and Applied Economics Association and a Distinguished Fellow of the African Association of Agricultural Economists.
 His works span numerous topics, including food marketing and price policies, changes in land use patterns, sustainable intensification, employment, and rural transformation.
 He has mentored dozens of young African professionals and played a major role in building MSU’s partnerships with African agricultural policy research institutes.
 Thom is Adjunct Professor at the Indaba Agricultural Policy Research Institute in Lusaka, Zambia, a board member of the Regional Network of Agricultural Policy Research Institutes in Eastern and Southern Africa, and was a founding Co-Director of the Alliance for African Partnership at Michigan State University.
 In 2017, he became the Flagship Co-Leader of the CGIAR Policies, Institutions and Markets research program on Economy-wide Factors Affecting Agricultural Growth and Rural Transformation.
 In 2019, Jayne is seconded to the African Development Bank, serving as Special Advisor to the President.
 Over the past decade, he has received six research excellence awards, including the 2009 Outstanding Article Award in Agricultural Economics and the 2017 AAEA Bruce Gardner Memorial Prize for Applied Policy Analysis.

 Current Research Interests

 Agricultural and economic transformation in Africa.
 For example:

 o Jayne, T.S., Jordan Chamberlin & Rui Benfica (2018).
 Africa's Unfolding Economic Transformation, Journal of Development Studies, 54(5), 777-787.